-There’s a Big difference, the only in common element between Acupuncture and Dry needling is the needle itself.
+There’s a big difference, the only common element between Acupuncture and Dry needling is the needle itself.
 Everything else is different, from the diagnosis to point selection to technique.
 In Acupuncture, points are often chosen in locations other than the site of pain, needling the area of pain is as borrowing from the weak.
-Acupuncture treatments are systemic more than symptomatic.
+Acupuncture treatments are systemic to more than symptomatic.
 For example: when someone comes with lower back pain, an Acupuncturist addresses the root cause of the lower back pain that in turn could help with the lower back.
 Treating the area of pain directly will only help with the symptoms and pain relief that is short-lived, and that is not what Acupuncture is about.
 Acupuncture Treatments balance the body and increase blood and oxygen flow to the whole body with the extra focus on the site of pain.
-Acupuncture treatments awaken the nervous system and help create awareness to the areas of pain in order for the brain to shine the light on the areas of imbalance.
+Acupuncture treatments awaken the nervous system and help create awareness of the areas of pain in order for the brain to shine the light on the areas of imbalance.
 So, if you have had dry needling, you have not had Acupuncture.

-Only trained Traditional Chinese Medicine Practitioners are qualified to offer Acupuncture treatments for long lasting reliefs, by focusing on the overall condition of the patient and the root cause of pain.
-Trained TCMDs will also address other issues such as sleep, digestion, stress and diet.
+Only trained Traditional Chinese Medicine Practitioners are qualified to offer Acupuncture treatments for long-lasting reliefs, by focusing on the overall condition of the patient and the root cause of pain.
+Trained TCMDs will also address other issues such as sleep, digestion, stress, and diet.

-To conclude, when you don’t have access to a trained Traditional chinese Medicine practitioner for an Acupuncture treatment, Dry needling or Kneading might help with a short lived relief.
+To conclude, when you don’t have access to a trained Traditional Chinese Medicine practitioner for an Acupuncture treatment, Dry needling or Kneading might help with a short-lived relief.